City Guide for: Cúcuta, Colombia

 Best Time to Visit

 The best time to visit Cúcuta is during the dry season, which typically runs from December to March and from June to September.
-These months offer pleasant weather with less rainfall, making it ideal for exploring the city and its surroundings.
-The shoulder seasons (April-May and October-November) can also be good, but be prepared for occasional showers.
+During these months, you can expect sunny skies and pleasant temperatures, making it ideal for exploring the city and its surroundings.
+The rainy season, from April to May and October to November, can bring heavy rainfall and occasional flooding.

 Transportation